Skip to main content

 Taking a strategic approach to business is one of the smartest ways to build systems and processes into your company that prime it for long-term profitability.
 The way you structure and build your finance department is no different.

-These are some of the key accounting roles:
+These are some of the key accounting functions:

 • Chief Financial Officer: That would be you.
 Working directly with the CEO and directing all financial elements of a company: setting policies, developing financial and operational strategies, improving operational efficiency, and using reports to make decisions.